devious-way/jtherev/README.md

-# jtherev
+# John The Revealer
-John The Revealer: Check an IP address through multiple DNS-based blacklists (DNSBL) and IP reputation services in real-time.
+Check an IP address through multiple DNS-based blacklists (DNSBL) and IP reputation services in real-time.
 In this way, you'll be able to detect if an IP is involved in malware incidents and spamming activities.

 ![John](https://github.com/devious-way/jtherev/blob/main/title.PNG)